 To standardize and speed up production

-Manufacturing companies, especially those with a desire for mergers and acquisitions, often find that several business units make similar widgets using different computer methods and systems.
-ERP systems can standardize and automate the manufacturing processes.
+Manufacturing companies, especially those with a desire for mergers and acquisitions, often find that several business units make similar widgets using different computational methods and systems.
+ERP systems can standardize and automate manufacturing processes.
 This standardization saves time, increases productivity, and reduces costs.

 To manage human resources

 Many companies, especially those with multiple business units, have difficulty managing employee needs, distributing salaries and incentives, or tracking their working hours.

 ERP systems allow companies to maintain employee information, manage payrolls, monitor attendance, track expenses, manage to leave requests, provide assessments, manage taxes, and a lot more.

 Employees can also be granted access rights to submit leave and reimbursement requests, view paychecks, record working hours, view information about other employees, and so on.

 Without the help of an integrated system, companies will have difficulty managing the purchase of goods and communicating with suppliers.
 ERP systems allow companies to automate purchases, control costs incurred for purchasing goods, and speed up order management.